Medically reviewed by Drugs.com. Last updated on Aug 1, 2021.

 Malvern, PA 19355

-© 2015 Endo Pharmaceuticals Solutions Inc. All rights reserved.
+© 2021 Endo Pharmaceuticals Inc. All rights reserved.

 Read this Medication Guide before you receive Aveed and before each injection.
 There may be new information.
 This Medication Guide does not take the place of talking with your doctor about your medical condition or your treatment.